Clay Aiken: 2004–2006: Merry Christmas With Love

 On November 16, 2004, Aiken released a holiday album titled Merry Christmas with Love, which set a new record for fastest-selling holiday album in the Soundscan era (since 1991).
 The album debuted at number four on the Billboard 200 and tied Céline Dion's record for the highest debut by a holiday album in the history of Billboard magazine.
 Merry Christmas with Love sold over 1,000,000 copies retail in six weeks and was the best-selling holiday album of 2004, receiving RIAA Platinum certification on January 6, 2005.

 2006–2008: A Thousand Different Ways And All Is Well

 Aiken's second studio album, A Thousand Different Ways, was released September 19, 2006.
 He worked on the album under the guidance of Canadian producer and A&R executive Jaymes Foster.
 The album contains ten cover songs and four new songs, one of which Aiken co-wrote.
-Clive Davis is credited with the cover concept.
-One additional song, "Lover All Alone", written by Aiken and David Foster, is included with the album on iTunes.
+Clive Davis is credited with the cover concept. with the album on iTunes.
 Debuting at number two on the Billboard chart, A Thousand Different Ways made Aiken the fourth artist ever to have his first three albums debut in the Top 5 and scan over 200,000 in the first week.

 Aiken's second Christmas album, All Is Well (an EP of four Christmas songs), was released exclusively to Walmart on November 28, 2006, and was released to iTunes as a digital download in December 2007.